 - A financial certification such as Certified Financial Analyst (CFA), Masters in Business Administration (MBA), PLUS five years experience as a technical analyst; or

-- Have a minimum of eight years experience as a technical analyst
+- Have a minimum of eight years of experience as a technical analyst

 Candidates in these or very similar circumstances may apply for the “alternate path”.
 If approved, they may register for the MFTA and send in their research proposals.